-U.S. looking at alleged forex manipulation -source
+U.S. looking at alleged forex manipulation: source

 The Justice Department spoke with participants in the probe but is letting officials in Europe take the lead in any investigation, said the source, who could not be named to protect business relationships.
+"Everybody's been interviewed," the source said.

 Investigations into the $5 trillion-a-day market have broadened, with authorities in Switzerland and Britain looking into whether traders at banks sought to manipulate benchmark foreign currency rates.